eduvpn/documentation/DEVELOPMENT_PRACTICES.md

 Next up is packaging.
-Of course you could run `composer install` in your application directory and package the whole thing up, call it "DevOps" and make deploying it someone else's problem.
+Of course you could run `composer install` in your application directory and package the whole thing up, call it "DevOps" and make deploying it, and especially updating it, someone else's problem.
 Or maybe even your own.
 Why not make it easy by packaging the software?
 That way you get the same benefits as all other software packaged in the distribution you deploy on, mostly meaning easy of installation and update of the software and its components, maybe even only a small component.

 Packaging PHP libraries and applications is actually pretty straight forward, as you only put the PHP files on this disk, no need to compile anything.
 The